 Kiluron groaned.
 “You know, you were almost managing to reassure me a bit there, before you went off on that particular topic.
 I still say it’s wrong to have a big celebration the same day we formally cremate Prime Wezzix.”

 “The investment ceremony is an important part of the functioning of the Merolate Union,” Doil recited.
 “It formally recognizes the transfer of power from one Prime to the next, and gives the governors of each province an opportunity to reaffirm their allegiance to both the Union and the new Prime.
-It simply makes sense to have it at the same time as the cremation ceremony, since the governors will want to be able to attend both, and they can’t afford to leave their provinces for long or too often while their still trying to recover.”
+It simply makes sense to have it at the same time as the cremation ceremony, since the governors will want to be able to attend both, and they can’t afford to leave their provinces for too long or too often while their still trying to recover.”

 Doil hesitated.
 “I – that’s actually a good idea.
 Why didn’t you suggest it before?”